 In addition to providing testing, vaccination and education, we are advocating for an improved response to this health emergency.

-On August 17, our Executive Director, Linda Estabrook testified before the Public Health Committee at the State legislature regarding the Monkeypox emergency.
+On August 17, our Executive Director, Linda Estabrook testified before the Public Health Committee at the State legislature regarding the MPox emergency.

 We have also been making other media appearances to advocate for a stronger response from government.